openfga/openfga/docs/testing_your_changes.md

 Take the Check API.
 Aside from the tests mentioned in "All APIs", it has:

 1. **Exported** integration tests in tests/check/check.go.
 These take in a `client` dependency.
-This is so that anyone that writes their own version of the server and/or datastore can run these tests by doing
+This is so that anyone who writes their own version of the server and/or datastore can run these tests by doing
     ```go
     import "github.com/openfga/openfga/tests/check"